Bologna Process: Russia

 The Russian higher education framework was basically incompatible with the process.
 The generic, lowest degree in all universities since the Soviet era is the Specialist, which can be obtained after five to six years of study.
 Since the mid-1990s, many universities have introduced limited programmes allowing students to graduate with a bachelor's degree in four years and a master's degree in an additional one to two years while preserving the old system.

 After accession to the Bologna process happened in 2003, in October 2007, Russia moved to two-tier education in line with the Bologna Process.
 Universities inserted a BSc diploma in the middle of their standard specialist programmes, but the transition to MS qualification has not been completed.

 Although Specialists and masters are eligible for doctoral programmes (Aspirantura), bachelors are not; the Specialist degree is being discontinued.
 In most universities bachelor's- and master's-degree education is free of charge, although some state and private universities charge for one or both.
 The labour market does not yet understand BSc diplomas, but some universities made the program similar to classical education and the MS stage remains mandatory for most graduates.

+On April 11, 2022, against the backdrop of deteriorating relations between Russia and Western countries due to Russian invasion of Ukraine, the Bologna Group decided to suspend the representation of Russia and Belarus in the structures of the Bologna Process.